 Active currency management is an integral part of the management of market risk.
-The Investment Manager may position the Company's portfolio in what it believes will be stronger performing currencies.
+The Investment Manager may position the Company's portfolio in what it believes will be stronger performing or undervalued currencies.
 The Investment Manager may use foreign currency forward contracts, currency swaps, non-deliverable forwards and currency options, as well as spot foreign exchange transactions to position the portfolio in the desired currencies.
-A currency exposure may be hedged into a different currency from that which the physical exposure is maintained.
+A currency exposure may be hedged into a different currency from that which the physical exposure is maintained (for example, US Dollar hedges may be used to hedge the currency risk of holding investments in the Japanese Yen).

-The table below summarises the Company's exposure to foreign exchange risk.
+The table on the next page summarises the Company's exposure to foreign exchange risk.